Sheetali Pranayama (Cooling Breath) – Steps, Benefits, & Precautions

-Curious about how to do Sheetali Pranayama as practiced in the yoga tradition?
-In this post, we explain the meaning, steps, and Sheetali Pranayama benefits.
-Plus, five tips to get the most out of your practice!
+Curious about how to practice Sheetali Pranayama?
+Read more to learn the meaning, steps, and Sheetali Pranayama, and health benefits.
+Plus, five tips to get the most out of this yoga breathing technique!

-We covered Sitkari in a previous post, missing no chance to point out how it scores big with yoginis.
-Now, it’s time to look at its sister practice – Sheetali Pranayama.
-A very similar yoga breathing technique that triggers the calming and cooling mechanisms of the body.
+We covered Sitkari pranayama in a previous post, missing no chance to point out how it scores big with yoginis.
+Now, it’s time to look at its sister practice – Sheetali Pranayama, which is a nearly identical technique that triggers the calming and cooling mechanisms of the body.

 What is Sheetali Pranayama?

-Sheetali pranayama is a yoga breathing technique that involves curling the tongue and protruding it to inhale through the mouth.
-The breath is retained for as long as comfortable and exhalation is done through the nostrils with the mouth close.
-Sheetali calms the mind and soothes the nervous and digestive systems and cools the mind/body.
+Sheetali pranayama is a yoga breathing technique that involves inhaling through the mouth while curling the tongue and protruding it half an inch outside the lips.
+The breath is retained for as long as comfortable and exhalation is done through the nostrils with the mouth closed.
+Sheetali pranayama calms the mind and soothes the body.

-Sheetal is a Sanskrit word to describe something comforting.
+Sheetal is a work in the Hindi language.
+It is used to describe something 'cold and soothing.'
 Think of an ice pack over a strained muscle, cool breeze on a summer evening, or cucumber slices over sore eyes.
 Sheetali breathing is a metaphorical ice pack on a hot day or after a fast-paced yoga session.
 It’s a great way to wind down or prepare yourself for meditation.

 "With a protruding tongue a little outside the lips, draw prana in to the tongue.
 Perform Kumbhaka (breath retention).
 Then the practitioner should slowly release the breath through the nostrils." - Hatha Yoga Pradipika (Chapter 2, Verse 39)

 Preparation: Get into a meditation posture.
 Close your eyes and relax with a few deep breaths.
 Place your hands on the knees.
 Proceed to the next step when you are ready.